-Two white guardians stand out side the entrance to Kumari Ghar (Kumari Chowk).
+Two white lion guardian statues stand out side the entrance to Kumari Ghar (Kumari Chowk).
 The building is located to your left just passed the main souvenir stands in the southern area of Kathmandu Durbar square.

-Built in 1756 the interior of this three story building is off limits to all but the Kumari’s assistants and designated guests.
+Built in 1756 the interior of this three story building also known as Kumari Chowk is off limits to all but the Kumari’s assistants and designated guests.
 The inner courtyard is the only exception.
 Inside here you will see ornate wooden windows and paneling that’s of a high standard but in need of a little touch up.

 It is said good luck will befall you should you catch a glimpse of her.